Berlin, Germany

 Screenshot this before you go

-Berlin's Spätis are your best friends between midnight and club time — grab a Club-Mate or a Berliner Pilsner for €2–€3 and join the sidewalk crowd outside any bar on Motzstraße.
-That IS the pre-party.
+Berlin's Spätis are your best friends between midnight and club time — grab a Club-Mate or a cold Berliner Pilsner and join the sidewalk crowd outside any bar on Motzstraße.
+That IS the pre-party, and it's free.

 The Bottom Line